YashSensei/FindMyVakeel_v1/README.md

+# This is the copy repo, original one is now moved to an organisation - v1 of Find My Vakeel

 # Find My Vakeel - Legal Services Platform

 A modern legal services platform connecting clients with qualified lawyers through AI-powered matching and consultation services.